What You Need to Know About Roof Safety

 FAQs About Roof Safety

 Roofers typically use a variety of safety equipment and gears to protect themselves while working at heights.
-These safety gears can include items such as harnesses, safety ropes, hard hats, safety glasses, slip-resistant shoes, gloves, safety nets, and guardrails.
+These safety gear can include items such as harnesses, safety ropes, hard hats, safety glasses, slip-resistant shoes, gloves, safety nets, and guardrails.

 Yes, OSHA requires harnesses for workers working on a steep-slope roof with unprotected sides and edges 6 feet or more above lower levels on construction sites—including on roofs.
 Body harnesses are part of a bigger system of Personal Fall Arrest (PFA) which also includes anchorage, connectors, lanyards, deceleration devices, and lifelines as necessary.